siliconcompiler/siliconcompiler/docs/reference_manual/appendix/dashboard_how_to_guide.rst

 Metrics Tab
 ===========

-You will load into the metrics tab similar to the one below upon running ``sc-dashboard``.
+You will load into the metrics tab similar to the one below upon running :ref:`sc-dashboard`.

 .. image::  ../../_images/dashboard_images/dashboard_metrics.png